We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 You may have a relatively linear idea of what green building entails, such as energy-efficient smart appliances, windows or renewable energy solar panel systems.
 While each of these components is important for achieving a sustainable home, the climate zone map helps your builder construct a more durable structure that meets your specific area’s climate, health and safety challenges.

-For example, if you live in one of the cold, very cold or subarctic regions, your house will need to be well-insulated and withstand heavy snow and wind.
+For example, if you live in one of the cold, very cold or subarctic regions, you will need a well-insulated house that can withstand heavy snow and wind.
 The same goes for homes located in warmer climates prone to extreme heat and heavy precipitation.

 Whether you live in a cold or hot climate zone, walls and windows should be airtight to prevent air leakage and moisture from passing through.
 Additionally, your builder will need to assemble your walls in a particular sequence according to your zone.
 The direction your home will be facing — north, south, shrouded in trees, sunlight, etc. — also determines how its constructed.